bbauska/JS-jQuery-JSON/README.md

 and very practical, but compromises.
 And there's a standardization body called ECMA that standardizes JavaScript, and so you kind of see it named as ECMAScript.
 And if you see it named ECMAScript, don't feel bad about that, it's all the same.
 And so the idea is that JavaScript is a programming language that runs in the browser.
-And so if you compare and contrast this with PHP, which we get done talking about.
+And if you compare and contrast this with PHP, which we get done talking about.
 We'd say &lt;?php and then all this code would run in the server and produce some output that would go to the browser, okay?
 But that's not what's going to happen in JavaScript.
 In JavaScript you are having your HTML tags.
 The JavaScript is actual text that comes from the server and then as the DOM is being parsed it reads this and runs this code.
-So in between the script and end script tag, we are running the language JavaScript.
+In between the script and end script tag, we are running the language JavaScript.
 Now, it's not just about writing output, this happens to be writing output.
 There is this thing called document, this is a variable that's pre-set for us in JavaScript in the browser.
 And it is an object that allows us to touch the Document Object Model.
-So I keep saying DOM, well DOM and document are the same thing.
+I keep saying DOM, well DOM and document are the same thing.
 So what this is is saying, write to the DOM, a paragraph.
 And so that takes this text and it puts it here.
 So 'One Paragraph' came from HTML.
 'Hello World' came from JavaScript.
 And then 'Second Paragraph' came from back from HTML.
 And so it's not like the output of this, it's not like PHP, where the output is automatically